sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

 - import for Players.Models
 - import Hop
-- `HopAction Hop.Action` this will be used for triggering a location change
+- `HopAction ()` this will be used when triggering a location change
 - `EditPlayer` action that will trigger when the user hits the edit player button